romerogroup/pyprocar/docs/_sources/filter.rst.txt

 To filter selected spins
 ========================

 This can be used to generate a PROCAR that contains a selected spin component.
+For non colinear spin calculations 0 is the total spin density and 1,2,3 correspond to spins in the x,y and z directions.
 For example, to filter the spin in the :math:`S_x` direction::

 	pyprocar.filter('PROCAR’,'PROCAR-filtered_spin’, spin=[1])

 This creates a new PROCAR file containing only the selected spin component(s).
+For colinear spin calculations spin=[0] and spin=[1] selects spin up and spin down components, respectively.

 ========================
 To filter selected atoms
 ========================

 Usage::